Aceearly1993/lecarde-1/README.md

 ### Update History ###

+ #### [0.3.1] - 2023/11/6 ####

+`ADDED` - More default keyboard mapping template to fulfill more situations and preferences until a better key remap GUI got solved in the future.
+`ADDED` - A simple background to make the control config screen not look empty.
+`CHANGED` - Main menu: Hotkey changes due to added default keyboard mapping template:
+- F7: Force keyboard play.
+- Hold F7 then Space: Change default keyboard mapping template.
+- Backspace: Restore joypad play.

+`CHANGED` - Ruins 1: Nerf the spawner of medusa head enemies so that it's slightly more fair than in original when doing whip only runs.
+`CHANGED` - From now on, the game's cutscenes happened in before and after opening stages, can be skipped.
+`CHANGED` - From now on, the game's input can read Enter key as valid inputs when selecting all options in title menu in order to reduce confusions.

  #### [0.3.0] - 2023/11/2 ####

 `FIXED` - A bug where the background of hunting ground part 2 boss will be missing in later versions of Fusion's frame editor.